 Her Kickstarter project on American thrift culture, All Thrifty States, has been featured on The Washington Post's Insight blog, The Brian Lehrer Show, and Huffington Post, among others.

-She worked as an assistant photo editor for AARP Media; served as a brand storyteller, designer, and digital marketer for Goodwill Northern New England; did design, marketing, website management, and content for designer Angela Adams, a luxury textile and furniture design studio; managed communications and marketing initiatives for CLYNK, a recycling redemption technology company based in Maine and currently serves as the communications manager for Family Service of Rhode Island, a 130-year-old social service nonprofit, including its program AIDS Project RI and affiliate Lucy’s Hearth— working remotely.
+She worked as an assistant photo editor for AARP Media; served as a brand storyteller, designer, and digital marketer for Goodwill Northern New England; did design, marketing, website management, and content for designer Angela Adams, a luxury textile and furniture design studio; managed communications and marketing initiatives for CLYNK, a recycling redemption technology company based in Maine, served as the communications manager for Family Service of Rhode Island, a 130-year-old social service nonprofit, including its program AIDS Project RI and affiliate Lucy’s Hearth— working remotely.

-Jenna is passionate about visual communications, connecting like-minded people, and community development.
+Jenna now works as a limited-term civil service communicator and is passionate about policy, connecting like-minded people, and community development.

-She fancies herself a decent cook, an okay mom, subversive crafter, and a generally good human.
+She fancies herself a decent cook, an okay mom, a subversive crafter, and a generally good human.